Aug 18, 2023

 How to Change the SSH Port on VPS, Common Ports and How to Choose the Right One

 Secure Shell (SSH) is a network protocol that allows users to access the server remotely.
-It also encrypts the communication between a client and private server, making it more secure.
+It also encrypts the communication between a client and a private server, making it more secure.

 Therefore, changing your default port is one of the best ways to protect your SSH server.
 In this article, we will explain how to choose a new SSH port and walk you through changing it on your virtual private server (VPS).